 What is a torn anterior cruciate ligament (ACL)?

-The ACL arises from the front of the medial femoral condyle and passes through the middle of the knee to attaches between the bony outcroppings (called the tibia spine) that are located between the tibia plateaus.
+A torn anterior cruciate ligament (ACL) is a second- or third-degree sprain of the ACL.
+The ACL arises from the front of the medial femoral condyle and passes through the middle of the knee to attach between the bony outcroppings (called the tibia spine) that are located between the tibia plateaus.
 It is a small structure, less than 1 ½ inches long and ½ inch wide.
-But regardless of its size, the anterior cruciate ligament is vital in preventing the thighbone (femur) from sliding backward on the tibia (or, from the other point of view, the tibia sliding forward under the femur).
+The anterior cruciate ligament is vital in preventing the thighbone (femur) from sliding backward on the tibia (or, from the other point of view, the tibia sliding forward under the femur).
 The ACL also stabilizes the knee from rotating, the motion that occurs when the foot is planted and the leg pivots.

 Without a normal ACL, the knee becomes unstable and can buckle, especially when the leg is planted and attempts are made to stop or turn quickly.

 Most anterior cruciate ligament injuries occur due to injury, usually in a sport or fitness activity.
 The ligament gets stretched or tears when the foot is firmly planted and the knee locks and twists or pivots at the same time.
 This commonly occurs in basketball, football, soccer, and gymnastics, where a sudden change in direction stresses and damages the ligament.
 These injuries are usually noncontact, occur at low speed, and occur as the body is decelerating.